-Our hills and coastlines are packed with hundreds of nature hikes, but none offer the gorgeous vistas, unique discoveries, and heart-pumping workouts like the East Bay’s secret stairs.
+Our hills and coastlines are packed with nature hikes, but none offer the gorgeous vistas, unique discoveries, and heart-pumping workouts like the secret stairs of the East Bay.

 1. Orchard Lane Staircase

-Build your buns of steel by running up and down these 139 concrete steps at Lake Merritt in Oakland.
+Ready to run up and down 139 concrete steps at Lake Merritt in Oakland, catch your breath, and then do it again?
 The Cleveland Cascade was built in the early 1920s to light up the lake area and once had water cascading down seven levels.
 It’s still lit up for your nightly runs.
 2300 Lakeshore Ave., Oakland.